 2. Use the Decoupling Technique

 How it Works: Decoupling involves separating the wall into two layers with a small gap in between, preventing noise from transferring through the structure.
-This gap can be filled with insulation foam for added effect, blocking sound vibrations more effectively.
+This gap can be filled with sound insulation foam for added effect, blocking sound vibrations more effectively.

 Practical Tip: If you’re doing this on your own, start with a drywall layer, leaving a slight gap.
 You can fill the gap with acoustic foam, but make sure there is enough space to prevent any contact that might carry sound.
 This method can significantly enhance soundproofing, especially for shared walls.